Latest Information Regarding COVID-19

 Face covering requirements in Florida vary by location.
 Refer to the county-by-county links below for local safety information.

-For Covid-19 vaccination information, please visit the Florida Department of Health, which will have the most up-to-date information and guidance for traveling to the state of Florida.
+For Covid-19 vaccination information, please visit the Florida Department of Health for the most up-to-date information and guidance.

 Theme Parks, Attractions